Understanding the Grind: How Many Rounds Define a Valorant Match?

 Beyond the Standard: Varied Game Modes

-While Unrated and Competitive form the backbone of Valorant’s experience, Riot Games offers several other modes with different round structures to cater to diverse player preferences:
+While Unrated and Competitive form the backbone of Valorant’s experience, Riot Games offers several other game modes with different round structures to cater to diverse player preferences:

 • Spike Rush: Designed for quick, casual play, a Spike Rush match is won by the first team to secure 4 round wins.